LeGend077/packs/README.md

 ### Find every creation of mine created for MC Bedrock

 **Packs**:
-_These packs are not guaranteed to run properly!
-Because of the scripting changes!_
+_Because of the scripting changes, some of the packs are not guaranteed to run properly!_
 _Deprecated Packs are not working/out of support._

 - Extra Recipes